702 South Wright Street

 *CMN 210: Public Communication in Everyday Life

 *CMN 340: Visual Politics

 Additional Campus Affiliations

 Students Advising on Graduate Education (SAGE), 2020-2021

-Knoester, Christopher, and Victoria T. Fields.
+Knoester, C. & Fields, V. T., (2019).
 "Mother-child engagement in sports and outdoor activities: Intensive mothering, purposive leisure, and implications for health and relationship closeness."
-International Review for the Sociology of Sport, 2019, p.
+International Review for the Sociology of Sport, p.
 1–20.

 Fields, V. T., (2018).
 "The rhetorical discourse surrounding female intersex athletes."
 McNair Scholars Research Journal, 1(11), p.
 31-43.